jykn/blogdown/content/publication/subgroups of af/index.md

 ---
 abstract: Previous research about the health and quality of life of people with atrial fibrillation has typically identified a single health trajectory.
 Our study aimed to examine variability in health trajectories and patient characteristics associated with such variability.

-We conducted a retrospective analysis of data collected between 2008 and 2016 for a cardiac registry in British Columbia (Canada) linked with administrative health data.
-The Atrial Fibrillation Effect on Quality of Life Questionnaire was used to measure health status at up to 10 clinic visits.
-Growth mixture models were used and a three-step multinomial logistic regression was conducted to identify predictors of subgroups with different trajectories.

-The patients (N=7439) were primarily men (61.1%) over 60 years of age (72.9%).
-Three subgroups of health status trajectories were identified: “poor but improving”, “good and stable”, and “excellent and stable” health.
-Compared with the other two groups, patients in the “poor but improving group” were more likely to (1) be less than 60 years of age; (2) be women; (3) have greater risk of stroke; (4) have had ablation therapy within 6 months to 1 year or more than 2 years after their initial consultation; and (5) have had anticoagulation therapy within 6 months.

-Using growth mixture models, we found that not all health trajectories are the same.
-These models can help to understand variability in trajectories with different patient characteristics that could inform tailored interventions and patient education strategies.

 authors:
 - Jae-Yung Kwon
 - Richard Sawatzky